Skip to content

 Use Prometheus and Grafana for remote monitoring, alerting, and retention.

-Template-specific monitoring assets now exist on top of the generic overview:
+Profile-specific monitoring assets exist on top of the generic overview:

-• Xian Shared Network dashboard for consortium/shared-network service nodes
+• Xian Shared Network dashboard for consortium/shared-network BDS nodes

 From xian-stack: